seahurt/ssv/README.md

 # ssv
-Single Server Virtualization with cloud image
+Single Server Virtualization with cloud image on Linux based on KVM